 Molten moons have lingered and shone in vain on the ledge.

-The hurricane sits in the trees, the earthquake in the grass,
+The blizzard sits in the mountains, the earthquake in the grass,

-Shall I kiss the poison ivy, or cuddle the snake in the grass?
+Shall I wear the deathly wind, or kiss the snake in the grass?

 Afterwards, I shall be a mote swirling at your window, Without a breath, or a heartbeat, ringing at your window.
 Noon has stumbled through the half-wicked buildings, Like a blemish upon the wooers singing at your window.
 Withering are the curses that are uttered in the bazaar, To the weaver of the drapery swinging at […]Read More